fredgido/blockchan/Readme.md

 ## Usage

-Change the test number according to you needs.
+Change the test number according to your needs.

 ```bash
 python3 test1.py